-Epicor’s ERP provides a handheld solution that can blend the device, application and connectivity required for a handheld system if your business so requires it, and allows for customizations of dashboards and interfaces depending on the device and who is using it—here’s how to manage the implementation of Epicor handheld devices and things to consider before you do so.
+Epicor’s ERP provides options of their solution that work directly with the handheld devices necessary on your shop floor.
+The ERP platform can blend the device, application and connectivity required for a handheld system.
+It also allows for customizations of dashboards and interfaces depending on the device and who is using it!
+You’ll be able to ensure a streamlined and intuitive user experience, no matter how an employee will interact with Epicor.
+Here’s how to manage the implementation of Epicor handheld devices and things to consider before you do so.

-Before implementing an Epicor handheld device system, you need to consider several attributes of your handhelds that will affect the system.
-They are;
+Before implementing an Epicor handheld device system, you need to consider several attributes of the handhelds that you will need to use and how those attributes will affect the system.
+They are:

 - Processor speed